MonashSmartStructures/ospgrillage/Bridge model opensees/docs/source/Document_page.md

 python users a programmable interface in Python interpreter to evaluate structural grillages in Open System for Earthquake Engineering Simulation (OpenSees) software framework.

-The wrapper is designed for quick and easy grillage generation in a few basic command lines in Python interface.
-It should provide a solid foundation for grillage analysis tool using ```Openseespy```.
+The wrapper constructs a Python .py file containing ```Openseespy``` commands for constructing a Opensees model.
+The wrapper allows quick grillage generation in a few basic command lines in Python interface.
+It should provide a solid foundation for creating various grillage models in Opensees using ```Openseespy```.

 ## Setup

 To run the wrapper, download from github link() and import the following files

-    test
+    import GrillageGenerator

 ## `GrillageGenerator` class

-Use `GrillageGenerator` class to
+Use `GrillageGenerator` class to construct a python .py file that contains relevant `Openseespy` functions for model construction.

 The `GrillageGenerator` class contains functions to create the bridge model in `Opensees` software.
 These functions starts with "op" in the function name.